Dear [Council Member],

 A tiered fee approach can discourage speculative pricing while giving property owners a clear incentive to adjust their rates competitively:

-• Escalation Mechanism: If the property remains vacant, the fee should increase.
-For instance, every month the fee could increase by a fixed percent.
+- Escalation Mechanism: If the property remains vacant, the fee should increase.
+For instance, every quarter the fee should increase by a fixed amount.
 An escalating fee will encourage owners to either reduce their rental rates to reduce vacancy, or to consider alternative uses for the space and pursue active development.

 Integration with Broader Urban Revitalization Initiatives